 Academy: The central defender has steadily progressed in the Sporting Kansas City Academy since joining in June 2009 at age 13.
 Within three years of development under Director of Coaching Jon Parry, Palmer-Brown was training with Sporting Kansas City’s senior team and appeared in an MLS Reserve League match in June 2012.

 He joined the United States Under-15 Boys National Team in September 2012 and was named the Week 6 Player of the Week in the U.S. Soccer Development Academy a month later.
 He was chosen to the 1996-97 Academy Select Game at the 2012 Winter Showcase, earning Man of the Match honors from U.S. Soccer, and was named a Winter Showcase Standout by Top Drawer Soccer.

 At the Under-15 level, Palmer-Brown represented the United States at the 2013 Tournament Delle Nazioni in Italy.
-In June, he was on the U.S. Under-17’s roster for the Caspian Cup in Azerbaijan and most recently, he helped the United States win an international tournament in Japan at the U-17 level.
+In June, he was on the U.S. Under-17’s roster for the Caspian Cup in Azerbaijan and helped the United States win an international tournament in Japan at the U-17 level.